romiluz13/ai_brain_js/README.md

 ## 🚀 **UNIVERSAL AI BRAIN 3.0: THE COMPLETE COGNITIVE REVOLUTION**

-> **"AI Brain"** - The complete cognitive architecture that transforms simple AI frameworks into truly intelligent agents with human-like cognitive capabilities. **Universal AI Brain 3.0** is the world's first and only complete cognitive architecture with 18 specialized systems powered by MongoDB Atlas Hybrid Search.
+> **"AI Brain"** - The complete cognitive architecture that transforms simple AI frameworks into truly intelligent agents with human-like cognitive capabilities. **Universal AI Brain 3.0** is the world's first and only complete cognitive architecture with **24 specialized systems** powered by **MongoDB 8.1 Hybrid Search with $rankFusion**.

 ### **🎯 THE BREAKTHROUGH**